Cashew Rice Bowl

 Cashew Rice Bowl has an Asian Flare that satisfies your cravings.
 A nice bowl of comfort food is just right for family and friends.

-A nice bowl of comfort food is just right for family and friends and this one is super easy.
+A nice bowl of comfort food is just right for family and friends, and this one is super easy.

 Are you one of those neighbors who help out their friends and bring over dishes when someone is ill?
 Me too.

-The food can be ready to eat that night or prepared so that the meal can be put in the freezer for a future night.
+The food can be ready to eat that night or prepared so the meal can be put in the freezer for a future night.

 Cashew Rice Bowl is an Overhead photo showing a mix of flavorful rice, cashews, bell peppers and more.
 Sitting on a picnic table with a multi-colored cloth next to it.

 Well, I have a friend who has been hit with some bad family news.
-Since she is many states away I can't actually walk over with a dish of comfort food.
+Since she is many states away, I can’t actually walk over with a dish of comfort food.

 Asian Flavors